JohncallStack/WikiSchmedia/README.md

 # WikiShmedia
-WikiShmedia is a wikipedia searchengine running on 3 Virtual Machines.
+WikiShmedia is a wikipedia searchengine running on 3 Virtual Machines (2 Ubuntu VMs created using VirtualBox, and 1 AWS VM created via AWS).

 # Requirements
 VM1, VM2 and EC2VM must be running in order for the web application to run.
 The container